Senate panel unveils bipartisan new bill to combat opioid epidemic

 The epidemic has affected every state in the country, making the issue a top priority on both sides of the aisle.

-The ambitious new measure, now under consideration in the Senate's Health, Education, Labor and Pension committee, includes 40 different bipartisan proposals intended to dramatically expand the ability of multiple government agencies to address the ongoing crisis.
+The ambitious new measure, now under consideration in the Senate's Health, Education, Labor and Pensions committee, includes 40 bipartisan proposals intended to drastically expand the ability of multiple government agencies to address the ongoing crisis.

-Provisions in the bill would encourage further research at the National Institutes of Health to develop non-addictive painkillers, urge the Food and Drug Administration to recommend certain limits on the number of opioids prescribed to a patient, and call on the Centers for Disease Control to collect more data about overdoses, which officials can then use to more effectively combat the epidemic.
+Provisions in the bill would encourage further research at the National Institutes of Health to develop nonaddictive painkillers, urge the Food and Drug Administration to recommend certain limits on the number of opioids prescribed to a patient, and call on the Centers for Disease Control and Prevention to collect more data about overdoses, which officials can then use to more effectively combat the epidemic.

 The legislation also includes Jessie’s Law, a proposal that would give doctors greater access to medical records documenting a patient’s addiction history.

 The White House last month released the outlines of its own three-pronged approach to combating the epidemic, which would prioritize decreasing opioid overprescription, expanding access to treatment and curbing the supply of illegal drugs entering the country from elsewhere.
-The proposal drew controversy over President Trump's suggestion that some drug dealers be charged with the death penalty.
+The proposal drew controversy over President Donald Trump's suggestion that some drug dealers be subject to the death penalty.

 Legislation to aid law enforcement efforts to combat the epidemic fall under the jurisdiction of the Senate Judiciary Committee, although the measure introduced Tuesday does outline requirements for the FDA and Custom Border Patrol to more effectively detect and seize illegal drugs, like fentanyl, that cross U.S. borders.